Crypteq/BC7MOD/README.md

 # BC7MOD
-Trainer for Grand Theft Auto San Andreas
+Trainer for Grand Theft Auto San Andreas.

 This is BC7MOD version 5, a beta was released in august of 2013.
 The active development of this mod was stopped in 2013.